 Find the cheapest travel insurance plans – including highest coverage for medical, flight delays, missing/damaged baggage and even adventurous activities.

 Singaporeans spend a lot of time comparing travel insurance plans because we all have different concerns when travelling.
-Some of us look out for the cheapest travel insurance plans, while others are might need those with the highest medical coverage.
+Some of us look out for the cheapest travel insurance plans, while others might need those with the highest medical coverage.
 Here’s a quick comparison summary of the best travel insurance providers and plans in Singapore to best suit your needs!

 Best Travel Insurance in Singapore (2019)